humdrum-tools/humdrum-documentation/guide/ch01/index.md

 *-	*-	*-	*-
 ```

-It does not matter what characters appear in the table \-- numbers,
+It does not matter what characters appear in the table &mdash; numbers,
 letters, symbols, etc. (although there are some restrictions concerning
 the use of spaces and tabs).
 The table can have as many columns as you
 like, and can be as long as you like.
 Unlike spreadsheet columns,